mlrepa/fastapi-for-modern-ai-and-mlops/tutorial.md

 ---

+Rewrite this section

+- make shorter

-## 🤔 2 - Why FastAPI for AI & MLOps?
+# 🤔 2 - Why FastAPI for AI & MLOps?

 FastAPI has rapidly become a favorite for building APIs, especially for serving machine learning models in MLOps pipelines.
 Here's why: